siddharthroy12/DSA-Notes/Readme.md

 will take to solve a problem for a given input.

-Because a code can run faster or slower on different processors it's not a good way to calculate the efficiency of a program.
+Because a code can run faster or slower on different processors calculating time not a good way to calculate the efficiency of a program.

 That's why we use Big O notation to show how well a code performs when the input grows.